-It is most useful to keep in mind that the term Diabetes mellitus refers to a whole spectrum of disorders.
-Diabetes mellitus refers to a whole spectrum of disorders.
+Wordy Concise It is most useful to keep in mind that the term Diabetes mellitus refers to a whole spectrum of diabetes mellitus refers to a whole spectrum of disorders Often, bacteria cannot be identified under the microscope.

 In the majority of cases, the data provided by direct examination of fresh material under the lens of the microscope are insufficient for the proper identification of bacteria.
+Often, bacteria cannot be identified under the microscope. -- --